jcjv86/final-bootcamp-project/README.md

 This app takes a jpg file of a brain MRI scan and checks if there is a tumor of the above mentioned types.

-**Model can be downloaded through the following [link](https://drive.google.com/file/d/1mzG5dKQbQ-nyjaUutQoTvTHQUYbiQRje/view?usp=sharing) as I had some issues with GitHub lfs.**
-Make sure to extract it into the **models** folder

 ## Program developed for studying purposes, not to be used for any other reason!